aversive stimulus – something unpleasant that the dog will work to avoid;

 → e-collars: you 1. switch the unpleasant stimulation – usually electric shock (!!!) – on, 2. give a command and 3. switch it off once the dog obeys; a truly horrible method

-- primary reinforcers can be defined as stuff that is valuable to your dog on its own (food, comfort, for some dogs play)
+- primary reinforcers can be defined as stuff that is valuable to your dog on its own (food, comfort, control, for some dogs play)

 - secondary, tertiary (etc.) reinforcers are things that your dog learned to like